-A team of public media reporters are gathering information from California health departments every day to keep you updated on the latest confirmed cases and deaths due to COVID-19.
-This dashboard provides a localized look at COVID-19-related cases and deaths in your county, as well as a risk assessment for your county’s population.
+And for a statewide perspective, a team of public media reporters are gathering information from California health departments every day to keep you updated on the latest confirmed cases and deaths due to COVID-19.
+This dashboard also provides a localized look at COVID-19-related cases and deaths in your county, as well as a risk assessment for your county’s population.

 Disclaimer & Data Sources